XuanwuAI/SecEval/README.md

 1. **Distribution Imbalance**: The dataset presents an uneven distribution of questions across different domains, resulting in a higher concentration of questions in certain areas while others are less represented.

-2. **Incomplete Scope**: Notably absent from the dataset are topics pertaining to cybersecurity, such as content security, reverse engineering, and malware analysis.
+2. **Incomplete Scope**: Some topics on Cybersecurity are absent from the dataset, such as content security, reverse engineering, and malware analysis.
 As such, it does not encapsulate the full breadth of knowledge within the field.

 3. **Accuracy Concerns**: A minor fraction of the questions have been identified as incorrect during sample inspections.
 These inaccuracies stem from limitations inherent in the current generation methodology. **However, these inaccuracies are sufficiently infrequent to not influence the effectiveness of the dataset.**